devfile/api/docs/proposals/console/devfile-import.md

   name: nodejs
   version: 1.0.0
   attributes:
-    alpha.build-dockerfile: https://raw.githubusercontent.com/odo-devfiles/registry/master/devfiles/nodejs/build/Dockerfile # can also be a path relative to the context
+    alpha.build-dockerfile: ./mydir/Dockerfile # is a relative path to the context dir containing src files in the repo
 components:
 - name: myapplication
   attributes: